Talons

 he reports, gloomily.

-“Yeah,” I say, blandly,
+“Yeah,” I say,

-sipping lukewarm water,
+sipping room temperature water,

 “I’m a miracle worker.”